HimanshuGoel/my-full-stack-learning-app/ROADMAP.md

 ## Version 1.0

-- Refactor BEST_PRACTICES.md and docs folder
+- Update **BEST_PRACTICES.md** and reorganize the `docs` folder.
-- Refactor frontend-ui and backend-service folders
+- Refactor the `frontend-ui` and `backend-service` folders.
-- Deploy application on amazon cloud web server
+- Deploy the application on an Amazon cloud web server.
-- Create a POC by using LLM and Stable Diffusion
+- Develop a proof of concept (POC) using LLMs and Stable Diffusion.

-## Future
+## Future Goals

-- Write more articles or blogs
+- Publish additional articles and blogs.
-- Contribute to open-source projects
+- Make contributions to open-source projects.
-- Create more websites and mobile apps for known connections
+- Develop more websites and mobile applications for connections.
-- Participate in coding challenges, hackathons and other competitions
+- Engage in coding challenges, hackathons, and similar competitions.